 No matter how perfect you think your CTA button is, what really matters is recipients’ clicks.

-Which is why we strongly recommend you measure your CTOR and even run A/B tests.
+This is why we strongly recommend that you measure your CTOR and even run A/B tests.

 As you can see, email call to action marketing has its rules, to be honest, it has many rules.
 But the good news is that as long as you stick to them all, success will come soon.